chickenbobbobba/calculatrice/README.md

-hello there mr petersen

-this is calculatrice, usable from cli
+this is calculatrice, usable from cli. still in development so dont get too excited